Camacho-Quinn keeps Harrison, US out of win column at track

 Harrison is first on that all-time list.
 Her world record is 12.2.

 The buildup to that mark in 2016 played out awkwardly.
 She finished fourth at Olympic trials and was denied the trip to Rio de Janeiro.
-A few weeks later, she traveled to London and set the world record, then returned home to watch the Americans sweep the Olympic medals.
+A few weeks later, she traveled to London and set the world record, then returned home to watch the Americans sweep the podium.

+“To miss out in Rio and then come to my first Olympics and get a silver medal — of course, everyone wants the gold, but I got myself back out here on this world stage and I’m getting better and better,” she said.

-None of those Americans, Brianna Rollins-McNeal, Nia Ali or Kristi Castlin, were in Tokyo, but this felt like an event for the U.S. to finally break its string of no gold medals.
+None of the Americans from the 2016 sweep, Brianna Rollins-McNeal, Nia Ali or Kristi Castlin, were in Tokyo, but this felt like an event for the U.S. to finally break its string of no gold medals on the track in Japan.

 They had won the three of the last four women’s 100-meter hurdles at the Games, including the 2008 shocker by Dawn Harper after all the build-up had been pointed toward Lolo Jones.